 Opportunities at Reprieve

 There are many ways to become involved in Reprieve’s work.
-You can support our campaigns, make a donation, work for Reprieve, or donate your time by volunteering with us.
+You can support our campaigns, make a donation, or work for Reprieve.
 Whatever you choose to do, your contribution is valued by us.

 Reprieve currently works with four law firms to provide secondments for trainee solicitors.
 Seats at Reprieve can be either 3 or 6 months and our brilliant trainees make a huge contribution to our UK litigation.
 To learn more, please get in touch with: Simone.Abel@reprieve.org.uk.